Defined Route of Entry into Emergency Medicine (DRE-EM)

 What is DRE-EM?

-One route is to enter into Emergency Medicine specialty training, having successfully completed two years of a UK core surgical training programme or two years of a run through surgical training programme in the UK.
+One route is to enter into EM specialty training, having successfully completed two years of a UK core surgical training programme or two years of a UK run through surgical training programme and have obtained MRCS.

 Applicants should provide evidence of achievement of CT/ST1 competences in surgery at the time of application and CT/ST2 competences in surgery by the date the post commences.
 Entry via this route leads to a Certificate of Completion of Training (CCT) in Emergency Medicine.